 To pass inputs and outputs through arguments, in the Configure C Step Function interface dialog box, select Configure arguments for Step function prototype.
 Each Inport and Outport block at the root level of the model appears in the code as an argument of the execution function.
-For more information, see Configure C Code Generation for Model Entry-Point Functions (Embedded Coder).
+For more information, see Configure Generated C Function Interface for Model Entry-Point Functions (Embedded Coder).

 By default, for a nonreentrant referenced model, the generated code passes root-level

 input and output through function arguments.
 A nonreentrant referenced model is one in